 Cape Canaveral and neighboring Cocoa Beach have a gorgeous beach, and Jetty Park is all about being close to it.

-Located where the beach meets the Port Canaveral Inlet, Jetty Park lets you forget about the commercial tackiness elsewhere and just hang out at an exceptional beach from dawn until dark.
+Located where the beach meets the Port Canaveral Inlet, Jetty Park lets you forget about commercial tackiness elsewhere and just hang out at an exceptional beach from dawn until dark.

 It is owned by the Canaveral Port Authority and is basically inside the port.
 (You could walk to the port terminals.)
 A leafy entrance leads you into a park-like setting, leaving the industrial scene behind.
-The transformation from tank farm to beach enclave is impressive.
+The transformation from tank farm to a tiny beach enclave is impressive.

 You can camp at Jetty Park – RV or tent – and even rent little cabins.
 Daily admission for non-county residents is basically prohibitive ($15 per car) but for an overnight stay near the beach, Jetty Park can be an appealing getaway.